bernardopires/twitch-chat-logger/README.rst

     git clone https://github.com/bernardopires/twitch-chat-logger.git

 A twitch account is required to connect and log the chat channels.
-Update the ``IRC`` settings dictionary inside the file ``settings.py`` with your account credentials.
+Create a file named ``settings.py`` (an example is provided with the name ``settings.py.example``) and update the ``IRC`` settings dictionary with your account credentials.
 Hint: You can get your oauth password from the `Twitch Chat OAuth Password Generator`_.

 ::